Catch Lost Conversions from Paid Marketing Channels and Boost ROI with Affiliate Marketing

 You should always take a holistic look at your marketing channels—with affiliate marketing, you want to make sure your pay-per-performance channel isn’t overlapping or cannibalizing your paid channels, rather they should be complementing one another so that conversions aren’t being lost, and you’re lowering ROI wherever you can.

 Optimize your affiliate channel to complement your paid marketing channels

-Your affiliate marketing programme can capture the conversions happening further down the funnel after they've been introduced via paid channels, but still need a final push to convert.
-In order to do this, you'll need to optimize your affiliate programme so that it's working cohesively with your other paid marketing channels.
+Your affiliate marketing program can capture the conversions happening further down the funnel after they’ve been introduced via paid channels, but still need a final push to convert.
+In order to do this, you’ll need to optimize your affiliate program so that it’s working cohesively with your other paid marketing channels.

-Here are three ways you can optimise your affiliate channel to do this:
+Here are three ways you can optimize your affiliate channel to do this:

 - Implement copy that’s accurate throughout your marketing channels.
 If you’re going to promote a sale on your paid marketing channels, make sure that sale is also being promoted through your affiliate channel.
 It’s important to also use copy that ensures a consistent user journey from start to finish, regardless of which channel they end up on.
 This will lead to more conversions across the board.